avian2/jsonmerge/README.rst

 arrayMergeByIndex
   Merge array items by their index in the array.
 Similarly to *arrayMergeById* strategy, the resulting arrays have items from both *base* and *head* arrays.
-Items that occur at identical positions in the array will be merged based on the strategy specified further down in the hierarchy.
+Items that occur at identical positions in both arrays will be merged based on the strategy specified further down in the hierarchy.

 objectMerge